-As mentioned before, achieving a reasonable final pressure is limited by the geometry of the receiver and the flow resistance of the very narrow connection diameter of the pump port for evacuation from a technical vacuum perspective.
+As mentioned before, achieving a reasonable final pressure is limited by the geometry of

 The molecular flow conditions in the high-vacuum prolong the pump-out times to lower pressures.
 The pressure reached in the receiver provides a practical compromise from the theoretically attained pressure and the permitted cycle times suitable for production.